pklauzinski/payload/README.md

   - `subscribe(eventName, function)`  - Subscribe to a Payload.js event.
 When the specified event is published the function provided will be invoked and passed event-specific arguments.
   - `unsubscribe(eventName, function)`  - Stop subscribing to a Payload.js event.
   - `addSubscribers(subscribers)` - Subscribe multiple functions to an array of events: `subscribers={events: [], methods: []}`.
-  - `clearCache(type, key)`  - Based on the `type`, either the cached "response" or "view" data will be cleared for the given key.
+  - `clearCache(type, key)`  - Based on the `type`, the cached "response" data will be cleared for the given key.
 If no `type` is specified all caches are cleared.
 If a `type` is specified but no `key`, then all items within that `type` of cache are cleared.

 ## Helper Methods